sancarn/vba-articles/articles/Why is VBA most dreaded.md

 next
 ```

-The above, where we are inserting an element into an array is `O(n^2)`, where as a more optimal example would be using a collection, where adding additional items is `O(1)`:
+The above, where we are inserting an element into an array is `O(n^2)`, where as a more optimal example would be using a collection, where adding all items is `O(n)`:

 ```vb
 Dim o as collection